st-f4tima/CS121_LabAct3-4/README.md

 ### An Object-Oriented Programming Project: Class 💸Currency💸

 > *Because not all heroes has every cash.
-We don't know how to make cents of it all but we'll try...* Your reliable, no-nonsense **currency converter** will save you from bad math exchange rate and worse😩.
+We don't know how to make cents of it all but we'll try...* Your reliable, no-nonsense **currency converter** will save you from bad math exchange rates.
 We're making international transactions a little less tragic - one line of code at a time.

 **Project 1204: A Conversion Story** runs in the world of Python OOP, where clean structure, solid principle, and reusable logic rule the economy.
 Whether you're dealing in Dollars, Peso, Rupee, or Yen, this converter has your back.